Luxury Holidays to Japan – Ampersand Travel’s Complete Guide

 What are the best luxury hotels in Japan?

 Aman Tokyo holds its own against the capital's stiff competition of luxury hotels, and we also love the The Palace Hotel.
 The Ritz-Carlton in Kyoto is the Imperial city's first truly top-end accommodation and does not disappoint.

 Of the Japanese ryokan (traditional inns), our favourites are the Gora Kadan in Hakone and Lamp no Yado on the remote Noto peninsula across on the north side of the main island of Honshu.

 How many Michelin starred restaurants are there in Japan?

-There are 33 Michelin starred restaurants in Japan, eleven of which are in Tokyo – more than any other city in the world.
-Restaurants in Tokyo which currently have Michelin stars include Ginza Koju, Ishikawa, Joël Robuchon, Kanda, Quintessence, Ryugin, Sukiyabashi Jiro Honten, Sushi Mizutani, Sushi Saito, Sushi Yoshitake, and Usukifugu Yamadaya.
+There are 30 three-Michelin-starred restaurants in Japan, 13 of which are in Tokyo – more than any other city in the world.
+Restaurants in Tokyo which have won a spot on the "exceptional cuisine that is worth a special journey" list include Ginza Kojyu, Ishikawa, Joël Robuchon, Nihonryori RyuGin, Kanda, Quintessence, Ryugin, Sukiyabashi Jiro Honten, Sushi Mizutani, Sushi Saito, Sushi Yoshitake, and Azabu Yukimura.

 How easy is it to travel in Japan?

 It is easier to travel in Japan than the UK.
-Late trains are almost unheard of and main train schedules are ingeniously aligned.
+Late trains are almost unheard of, even by a minute, and main train schedules are ingeniously aligned.
 One frequently steps off the train to find the connecting one waiting on the opposite platform.
 The Japan Rail Pass and other transport passes make it easy for visitors to use services.
 And once on board, standard class is arguably as good as UK first class.

 Is it difficult to travel in Japan if you don’t speak Japanese?